-Apple is reportedly planning to launch the new 9th generation of iPad next month and now a new report has claimed that the Cupertino-based tech giant could end up shipping 60 million tablets in calendar 2021.
+Apple is reportedly planning to launch the new 9th generation of iPad next month.
+A new report has claimed that the Cupertino-based tech giant could end up shipping 60 million tablets in calendar 2021.

 The report also claimed that the tech company is considering using Titanium chassis for its iPads in the future.